ummel/fusionData/README.md

 compileDictionary()
 ```

-    ✓ Setting active project to '/home/kevin/Documents/Projects/fusionData'

-    ✓ Saving 'dictionary' to 'data/dictionary.rda'

-    • Document your data (see 'https://r-pkgs.org/data.html')

-    ✓ Saving 'surveys' to 'data/surveys.rda'

-    • Document your data (see 'https://r-pkgs.org/data.html')

-    dictionary.rds dimensions: 958 x 7

-    surveys.rds dimensions: 7 x 5

-As the console output tells us, `compileDictionary()` updates two files:
+As the console output reveals, `compileDictionary()` updates two files:
 `data/dictionary.rda` and `data/surveys.rda`.
 These files are part of
 the Github repository and are used by both the “Universal Survey
 Dictionary” and “Survey Harmonization Tool” Shiny apps that are part of
 fusionData.

-After using the `compileDictionary()` and before calling the `universe()`
-Shiny app, update the list of donor surveys in `universe/app.R` to include
-the acronym for the donor survey and a description of the survey.
-The relevant
-code is on line 30.

 The “Universal Survey Dictionary” is a Shiny app that can be accessed by
 the following call: